 Peter graduated from Earlham College and received an MBA from the Tuck School of Business at Dartmouth.
 He had considered a career in medicine and throughout his life has remained interested in healthcare issues.

 Sue Sherman was born in Providence, R.I., and grew up on the coast in Connecticut, before moving to Vermont.
-A graduate of the School for Bank Administration, she has spent her adult years in banking, first as a teller in Connecticut and then for the last 35 years working her way through the ranks at Randolph National Bank.
-Currently she is a mortgage originator (loan officer) and vice president for Lake Sunapee Bank, which purchased Randolph National Bank.
+A graduate of the School for Bank Administration, she has spent her career in banking, first as a teller in Connecticut and then 35 years working her way through the ranks at Randolph National Bank.
+Currently she is a mortgage originator (loan officer) and Vice President for Lake Sunapee Bank, a division of Bar Harbor Bank and Trust.
+Sue takes great pleasure in helping people.

-In addition to her volunteerism with Gifford, Sue serves on the Randolph Area Community Development Corp. board as secretary.
-She lives in Rochester.
+In addition to her volunteerism with Gifford, Sue previously served on the Randolph Area Community Development Corp. board for 17 years.
+She lives in Rochester with her husband.

 A VTC graduate, Susan Sytsma has lived in Randolph Center for 36 years.
 As the owner of Sytsma Design Group, an architectural design and kitchen/bath building business, she has been able to apply her design, business, and marketing skills to various Gifford projects over the years.